cachix/devenv/docs/blog/posts/devenv-v1.3-instant-developer-environments-with-nix-caching.md

 This release brings precise caching to Nix evaluation, significantly speeding up developer environments.

-Once cached, the results of a Nix eval/build can be recalled in single-digit milliseconds.
+Once cached, the results of a Nix eval or build can be recalled in single-digit milliseconds.

 If any of the automatically-detected inputs change, the cache is invalidated and the build is performed.